Essay5 April 2026

 Older enterprise systems often accumulate logic in the same way.
 Deep inside billing platforms or CRM automation flows sit conditions that begin with phrases like "temporary workaround" or "special handling."
 Years later the surrounding context disappears while the logic remains, quietly redirecting transactions no one remembers debugging.
 Engineers sometimes refer to these sections of code as defensive layers: protections against edge cases the system once encountered and never wants to encounter again.
 Prompt files are beginning to develop the same geology, except what's being defended is a judgment call, not a calculation.

-Individual prompts, and the context/rules around them, are written in isolation, months apart, for different problems.
+Individual prompts, and the context and rules around them, are written in isolation, months apart, for different problems.
 Whether they still make sense together is a question the system can't ask of itself.

 I've not figured out how to systematically check it.
-Two reasonable constraints written for different accounts in different quarters can quietly contradict each other in a context this author never anticipated.
+Two reasonable constraints written for different accounts in different quarters can quietly contradict each other in a context their author never anticipated.

 The system also can't tell the difference between a quiet account where everything is fine and a quiet account where the customer has already made some decision we'd want to understand.
 Silence looks identical in the data regardless of what's producing it.
 Absence of signal isn't the same as absence of risk, and the model handles that ambiguity unevenly.

-I keep coming back to this because I'm not sure the scar tissue model accounts for it.
-You can write a rule for a pattern you've seen before.
-You can't write a prompt instruction for a signal that doesn't exist.
+This one nags at me, because I'm not sure the scar tissue model accounts for it.
+You can write a rule for a pattern you've seen before, but not for a signal that doesn't exist.

-Because the system is designed to extend easily (templatized views, an MCP server, a shared context layer), every new use case inherits the full accumulation of rules and embedded beliefs from the original one.
+The system is designed to extend easily (templatized views, an MCP server, a shared context layer), so every new use case inherits the full accumulation of rules and embedded beliefs from the original one.
 Someone asks the system a question nobody anticipated, and the answer arrives pre-shaped by judgment calls encoded months ago for a different purpose.

 I built a page that exposes these rules so anyone can read them and suggest changes.
 In theory this should solve the problem.
 In practice, people look at a rule like "Never Active products don't indicate risk" and either leave it alone because they don't understand it or propose removing it because they don't understand it.
 They can read every rule the system applies, but they can't reconstruct the afternoon that made each one necessary.